OpenSourceFellows/amplify/.github/CONTRIBUTING.md

 7. Save the changes to the `.env` file.

+### Setting up Twilio API locally.

+Change the secret token to
+Set up account ID
+Go to the Twilio website (https://www.twilio.com/) and click on the "Sign Up" button in the top right corner.
+Follow the prompts to create a new account.
+You will need to provide your email address, phone number, and a password.

+Once you have created your account, you will be taken to the Twilio Console.
+Click on the "Create a Project" button to create a new project.

+Follow the prompts to create a new project.
+You will need to provide a name for your project and select the type of project you want to create (e.g. SMS, Voice, etc.).

+Once you have created your project, you will be taken to the project dashboard.
+Here you will find your Account SID, which is a unique identifier for your Twilio account.

+You can use this Account SID to authenticate your requests to the Twilio API.
+You will also need to generate an API key and secret to use with the Twilio API.
+You can do this by going to the "API Keys" section of the Twilio Console and clicking on the "Create API Key" button.

+Follow the prompts to create a new API key.
+You will need to provide a friendly name for your API key and select the permissions you want to grant to the key.

+Once you have created your API key, you will be given an API key SID and secret.
+You can use these values to authenticate your requests to the Twilio API.

+Note that you will need to keep your Account SID and API key secret, as they are used to authenticate your requests to the Twilio API.

 #### Using the Lob API locally

 1. Login to your personal [Heroku dashboard](https://dashboard.heroku.com/).